-The NMA for the biologic or targeted synthetic DMARD (b/tsDMARD)-naïve population indicated that bimekizumab was more efficacious than most IL-12/23 and IL-23 inhibitors, and abatacept for ACR outcomes, but may be similar to IL-17is, TNFis, or JAKis, with a few exceptions.
+The NMA for the population that was naive to bDMARDs or tsDMARDs indicated that bimekizumab was more efficacious than most IL-12/23is and IL-23is, and abatacept for ACR outcomes, but that it may be similar to IL-17is, TNFis, or JAKis, with a few exceptions.
 The results for the TNFi-experienced population indicated that bimekizumab was favoured over IL-17 comparators for ACR20 response, but favourability varied relative to comparators for both ACR50 and ACR70 outcomes, and wide credible intervals (CrIs) suggest high imprecision in this subpopulation.
-The results for PASI90 indicated that bimekizumab was favoured over most TNFi comparators and may be similar to other classes, but fewer comparisons were made in TNFi-experienced patients.
-Results for MDA indicated that bimekizumab was favoured for the IL-12/23 and IL-23 comparisons made in b/tsDMARD-naïve patients, but favourability varied in TNFi-experienced patients and overall, there were fewer comparisons made for this outcome.
+The results for PASI90 indicated that bimekizumab was favoured over most TNFi comparators and may be similar to other classes, but fewer comparisons were made in patients who were TNFi-experienced.
+Results for MDA indicated that bimekizumab was favoured for the IL-12/23 and IL-23 comparisons made in patients who were naive to bDMARDs or tsDMARDs, but favourability varied in patients who were TNFi-experienced patients, and overall there were fewer comparisons made for this outcome.
 Golimumab was favoured over bimekizumab for ACR20 and ACR50.
-The MAIC was subject to important limitations which preclude drawing firm conclusions about efficacy.
+The MAIC was subject to important limitations, which preclude drawing firm conclusions about efficacy.